Sky Cloud

 Dancers make vocal sounds (pitch) and speak as partner behind covers and uncovers the mouth.

-Lorena Cervantes, Stacy Palatt; Vincent Cacalano, David Bentley
+Lorena Cervantes, Stacy Palatt, Vincent Cacalano, David Bentley

 What the press is saying